schierlm/Oberon2013Modifications/DefragmentFreeSpace/README.md

 private information.
 Also when sharing disk images for my JavaScript emulator, it makes sense to defragment them first.

-As the `Kernel` does not expose the last used sector of the filesystem, a small patch to `Kernel.Mod` is required (and a rebuild of the inner core) if you want to use the Defragmenter.
+As the `Kernel` does not expose the last used sector of the filesystem, yet there is a viable workaround to determine it in reasonable time without that.
+In case you also apply the [HardwareEnumerator](../HardwareEnumerator/README.md) modification, it exposes this piece of information, so the defragmenter is updated to use it there.

 After defragmentation, the second step is to trim the filesystem at the last used sector.
 Therefore, the defragmenter writes an extra sector containing